Trodelvy® (sacituzumab govitecan-hziy)

 Study Design and Demographics

-EVOKE-02 is an ongoing, open-label, multicenter, multicohort, phase 2 study (NCT05186974) evaluating the efficacy and safety of SG in combination with pembro ± PLT agent (eg, carboplatin) in the 1L treatment of adult patients with advanced or mNSCLC without AGAs (Figure 1).1
+EVOKE-02 is an ongoing, open-label, multicenter, multicohort, phase 2 study (NCT05186974) evaluating the efficacy and safety of SG with pembro ± chemotherapy in the 1L treatment of adult patients with advanced or mNSCLC without AGAs (Figure 1).
+Patients from Cohorts A and B received SG + pembro.
+Select baseline characteristics and exposure are shown in Table 1.1

 Key Demographics and Characteristics